The 2022 IN PERSON Conference on the Value of Play:

 THE NATURE OF PLAY will be April 3-5, 2022, in Clemson, South Carolina.

 The Play Conference, as it is commonly known, is an annual educational conference presented by the US Play Coalition.
 The latest research and practices in the field of play are presented at the conference, which brings together leading play researchers, educators, health scientists, park and recreation professionals, landscape architects, designers, planners, business and community leaders, psychologists, physicians and parents from across the globe.

-“The NATURE of PLAY” is a PLAY on words, allowing for broad interpretation by presenters!
-As always, the play conference will explore play across the lifespan and address universal issues of health, education, access, equity, inclusion, design and more.
-The call for presentation proposals is coming soon!
+“THE NATURE OF PLAY” is a PLAY on words, allowing for broad interpretation by presenters!
+As always, the play conference will explore play across the lifespan, play in the workplace, play in the classroom, play in NATURE and address universal issues of access, equity, inclusion and more.

 Sponsorship opportunities are available.
 Please email email@example.com for information.